anthonyalberto/jquery-ujs-extended/README.md

 * data-ajax-delete listener that automatically deletes the DOM element
 * data-ajax-append listener that automatically appends to the DOM element
 * data-ajax-loader.
 Takes a DOM element.
 Will show the DOM element before sending the request, and hide it when the request is completed.
 This is best used to show a spinner image during a request.
-* data-ajax-freeze.
-Freezes the whole page by placing a transparent element on top of the DOM body.
-Takes a DOM element ID that will serve as the loader/spinner displayed in the middle of the viewPort.
 * data-ajax-redirect.
 Takes a url.
 Redirects to the url on ajax success.
+* data-ajax-input-url.
+Applies to form inputs.
+Calls the url whenever the field has changed.
+Compatible with data-method and all the above.

 For all the above, DOM elements should be passed like this :
 * ID : `data: {ajax: {update: 'dom_id'}}` or `data: {ajax: {update: '#dom_id'}}` or `data: {ajax: {update: :dom_id}}`
 * Class : `data: {ajax: {update: '.dom_class'}}`

-###Behavior
+###Behaviour
 * data-integer.
-If specified and applied to a text field, will prevent the field from being anything but an integer.Optional value: minimum quantity.
+If specified and applied to a text field, will prevent the field from being anything but an integer.Optional value: minimum value.

-###Animations?
-Version 2.
-Might be interesting to add support for jQuery standard animations aka Fade In etc ...
+* data-float.
+If specified and applied to a text field, will prevent the field from being anything but a float.Optional value: minimum value.